Cedar Crest College Data & Information Overview

-How Much Money Do Cedar Crest Graduates Make?students who graduate with a bachelor's degree recipients from Cedar Crest make around $46,700 per year during the early years of their employment.
-This is good news for future Cedar Crest graduates since it is 17% more than the average college graduate's salary of $39,802 per year.
+How Much Money Do Cedar Crest Graduates Make?students who graduate with a bachelor's degree from Cedar Crest make about $52,679 a year during their first few years of employment after graduation.
+This is good news for future Cedar Crest graduates since it is 24% more than the average college graduate's salary of $42,485 per year.

 Location of Cedar Crest College

 Contact details for Cedar Crest are given below.